 Why should I choose Hankey Marks & Crider?

-Our attorneys have years of experience fighting wrongful death cases in Indiana.
+Our wrongful death attorneys in Indianapolis have years of experience fighting wrongful death cases in Indiana.
 We understand how hard it is to lose someone you love, especially if you depended on them for financial and emotional support.
 If you choose to let us handle your case, we will treat you with the utmost respect and compassion while fighting tooth and nail to win every cent possible from the defendant.
-Our goal is to take the weight off your shoulders so you can focus on moving forward without stress, guilt, or unnecessary struggle.
+Our firm’s goal is to take the weight off your shoulders so you can focus on moving forward without stress, guilt, or unnecessary struggle.

 Contact Us